dotnet/docs-maui/docs/user-interface/controls/carouselview/layout.md

 };
 ```

-This code results in a vertical layout, that has a spacing of 20 between items.
+This code results in a vertical layout that has a spacing of 20 between items.

 ## Dynamic resizing of items